STEINEL Stories - We introduce ourselves.

 André Bisig, Head of the mechanics development & test equipment construction department

-I have been working as a design engineer at STEINEL Solutions for 12 years now.
-In the OEM environment in which we operate, I am involved in projects from the feasibility study through to series production and, among other things, I design housing parts for sensors or create operating equipment.
-My job in this diverse environment is very varied and challenging, as new developments such as robotics and other automation technologies are becoming more and more prevalent.
-Thanks to my many years of experience and the know-how I have acquired, I was given the opportunity to take on the role of Head of Design at the beginning of the year.
-I am delighted that, thanks to the SwissMEM vocational training course, I am now able to train apprentices, pass on my knowledge and develop the next generation.
+I have been working as a design engineer at STEINEL Solutions since 2008.
+In the OEM environment in which we operate, I am involved in projects ranging from feasibility analysis to series production, designing housing components for sensors and creating operating resources, among other things.
+My job in this diverse environment is very varied and challenging, as new technologies such as robotics and other automation techniques are becoming increasingly prevalent.
+Thanks to my many years of experience and the expertise I have acquired, I was given the opportunity to take on the role of Head of Design in 2021.
+I am delighted that, thanks to the Swissmem vocational trainer course, which I also completed in 2021, I am now able to train apprentices, pass on my knowledge and support the next generation.

 • Portrait of Andreas Item